Im-0xea/ibranching/README.md

 }
  ~~~

 to make it as usable as possible I also added exception for constructs like enums and structs

-its written in its own input althought I provide a bootstrap c file
+its written in its own input, althought I provide a bootstrap c file

 # Initial Build
 ~~~